On Identifying Critical Network Edges via Analyzing Changes in Shapes (Curvatures): Introduction

 \section{Introduction}

 Useful insights for many complex systems are often obtained by representing them as networks and analyzing them using graph-theoretic tools~\cite{DL16,Newman-book,Albert-Barabasi-2002}.
 Typically, such networks may have so-called \emph{critical} (elementary) components which encode some significant non-trivial properties of these networks.
 There is a rich history in finding critical components of networks dating back to quantifications of fault-tolerance or redundancy in electronic circuits or routing networks, and more recently in the context of systems biology in quantifying redundancies in biological networks~\cite{KW96,TSE99,ADGGHPSS11} and confirming the existence of central influential neighborhoods in biological networks~\cite{ADM14}.
-Identifying critical components of networks are usually preceded by providing details for \textbf{($\pmb{1}$)} selection of a network model, \textbf{($\pmb{2}$)} definitions of the structure of critical components, and \textbf{($\pmb{3}$)} selection of specific network properties.
-Our network model is the undirected (unweighted and edge-weighted) graph (network) used in many real-world applications such as protein-protein-interaction networks, functional correlation networks of brain regions and social networks.
-Our elementary critical component is an edge of the graph just like as in many recent applied research works such as~\cite{CATAD21,YEWJA23}.
-The specific network property used in this article is the ``(sign) change'' of the so-called ``local shape (discrete network Ricci curvature)''.
+Identifying critical components of networks are usually preceded by providing details for the following items: \begin{description}[labelindent=0cm,leftmargin=0.3cm] \item[Network model selection:] The network model used in this paper is the undirected (unweighted and edge-weighted) graph (network) used in many real-world applications such as protein-protein-interaction networks, functional correlation networks of brain regions and social networks. \item[Definition of the atomic critical components:] The atomic critical component used in this paper is an edge of the graph just like as in many recent applied research works such as~\cite{CATAD21,YEWJS23}. \item[Network properties used to measure criticality:] The specific network property used in this article is the ``(sign) change'' of the so-called ``local shape'' (discrete network Ricci curvature) at an edge of the network. \end{description} Our own motivations for studying problems discussed in the article stem from application to brain networks altered during to neuro-degenerative diseases or injuries, for example, for better understanding importances of specific connections involving the occipital region, the superior parietal lobule and the frontal operculum of a functional connectivity network of brain in attention deficit hyperactivity disorder.
+However the purposed of writing this article was not just to prove new computational complexity results, but to bring network Ricci-curvature related problems under the \emph{lens of computational complexity} and foster interaction between algorithmic community and researchers in other domains that use such curvatures in various applications.
+Various problems involving Gromov hyperbolic network curvature, which was formulated much earlier, have indeed been investigated by the algorithms community extensively (see~\cite{CDA21} for a brief survey on this).
+In contrast, even though both Ollivier-Ricci and Forman-Ricci network curvatures are used extensively by practitioners in network science, biology and other communities and have even found their usage in \emph{deep learning} via curvature graph networks~\cite{Ye2020Curvature}, they have been looked at by relatively fewer researchers in the algorithms community.